News

 Lecture Format

 The lecture will be held in presence in the GHH lecture hall.
 For the tutorials, we are currently planning a hybrid format (in person + online).
 More information will be announced closer to the start of the semester.
-All relevant dates can be found in the course's timetable.
+All relevant dates will be in the course's timetable.

 Registration